Canedy Knowles

 SOAKING (REFERENT)

 A referent is a word in the text that refers to something not present.
-For instance, if I say to you , “Yesterday I went to the beach,” I’m refering to something in the past.
+For instance, if I say to you , “Yesterday I went to the beach,” I’m referring to something in the past.
 One of the referents in my quote is beach.
 In order to understand me you create an image of the referent in your mind.
 As you read the word beach, what kind of an image do you make?
 Do you see the water, sand, and sun?
 Do you hear the waves roll in and out.
 Do you smell the salty, slightly fishy air?
 Do you taste the salt water in your mouth?
 Do you feel the sun on your face.
 All these are sensory images your mind makes to make a meaning out of a word, a referent.

 When you soak the referents in the text, you pull from your own imagination and memory sensory images that are peculiar to you.
 This makes the text your own.
 George Morrison named the exercise “soaking,” because he imagined the text as a white cloth laid over the actors being.
 As the actor soaked the text his or her own unique colors soaked into the text, making that actors rendition of the character uniquely theirs.